-In the mountainous and hilly regions winters are harsh.
-Temperatures dips below 0 degree in the high mountains.
-There is snowfall and many locals living in the high altitude migrate to the lower regions to escape the freezing cold.
-In the mid-hills like Kathmandu and Pokhara the temperatures plummets almost to 4degrees celsius.
+In the mountainous and hilly regions, winters are harsh.
+Temperatures dip below 0 degrees in the high mountains.
+Snowfall and many locals are living in high altitudes migrate to the lower regions to escape the freezing cold.
+In the mid-hills like Kathmandu and Pokhara, the temperatures plummet almost to 4degrees celsius.

 Winter is ideal for wildlife safaris and city tours.
-Though city tours can be done anytime of the year, during off seasons like winter you can explore the cultural sites in peace, without hordes of tourist jostling around you.
+Though city tours can be done any time of the year, you can explore the cultural sites in peace during off-seasons like winter without hordes of tourists jostling around you.

-Winter is the perfect time for city and cultural tours.
-You can explore the medieval durbar squares in Kathmandu - Basantapur, Patan and Bhaktapur.
-You can also travel to ancient Newari towns of Panauti, Bandipur and Sanga.
-You can combine multi-city tours in your holiday itinerary and visit Kathmandu, Pokhara, Chitwan and Lumbini.
+Winter is the perfect time for the city and cultural tours.
+You can explore the medieval durbar squares in Kathmandu - Basantapur, Patan, and Bhaktapur.
+You can also travel to ancient Newari towns of Panauti, Bandipur, and Sanga.
+You can combine multi-city tours in your holiday itinerary and visit Kathmandu, Pokhara, Chitwan, and Lumbini.